dmbarbour/wikilon/docs/AboutAO.md

 A very large text might be better broken into smaller texts - e.g. per chapter, paragraph, or other meaningful fragment.
 A large binary modeled via text might better be divided into 'pages', such that persistent structure and edits can be modeled can reusing most pages.
 Sophisticated definitions consisting of many components (e.g. more than ten to twenty elements) might be better factored into smaller fragments that can be documented and understood incrementally.

 At the moment, I'm not suggesting hard caps for definition sizes.
 But soft caps - warnings, quota limits - may serve to discourage oversized definitions.

-## Constraints on Words and Definitions

-Words are minimally constrained to be relatively friendly in context of URLs, English text delimiters, HTML, [claw code](CommandLine.md), and AO dictionaries/streams.
-Tokens are constrained for purity, portability, and easy processing.
-Texts are constrained to avoid conversion errors (e.g. HTML CRLF conversions, or UTF-8 vs. UTF-16).

-Summary of constraints:

-* words are limited:
- * ASCII if alphabetical, numeral, or in -._~!'*$+:
- * UTF-8 excepting C1, surrogates, replacement char
- * must not start with numeral-like regex `[+-.]*[0-9]`
- * must not terminate with a . or : (period or colon)
- * no empty or enormous words, 1..60 bytes UTF-8.
-* tokens are limited to:
- * word dependencies (`{%dupd}{%swap}`)
- * value sealing (`{:foo} {.foo}`)
- * annotations (`{&seq}{&jit}`)
- * gates for active debugging (`{@foo}`)
- * gates, seals, annotations are valid words (modulo prefix)
-* texts are limited to:
- * exclude C0 (except LF), DEL, C1
- * exclude surrogate codepoints U+D800..U+DFFF
- * exclude replacement char U+FFFD

-Words may be further limited in context of a given system or application model, e.g. unicode normalization and case folding to reduce ambiguity, and forbidding unicode spaces and separators.
-However, I'd prefer to avoid more sophisticated rules at this layer.